F-ca7/sealtalk-android/SA documents/SA/SA.md

 ### Operability

 For user, the chat view is designed as simple as possible, no redundant buttons or panels for end users.
 In main Activity(see figure 6), Group session and Friend session is placed on the center of the screen, with some helpful items on the top.
-For developer, the code is well-organized with sufficient folder, helping developer to review or customize the compartment he wants easily.
+For developer, the code is well-organized with sufficient folder, helping developers to review or customize the compartment he wants easily, which enables **user's initiative** to achieve usability[6].

 ![](https://s2.ax1x.com/2019/11/02/Kqofit.jpg)